 Interpretation of the quality parameters here is similar to that of accuracy settings given in Photo Alignment section.
 The only difference is that in this case Ultra High quality setting means processing of original photos, while each following step implies preliminary image size downscaling by factor of 4 (2 times by each side).
-For depth maps based mesh generation Mild filtering option is used, unless Reuse depth maps option is enabled.
+For depth maps based mesh generation Mild filtering option is used by default, unless Reuse depth maps option is enabled.
+Aggressive filtering can be used if the excessive geometry (such as isolated mesh components around the reconstructed object) is observed, however, some fine level thin elements may be lost due to this depth filtering mode selection.